Stracotto Recipe (Italian Pot Roast)

 - Cooking spray

-- 3 cups chicken broth - or water
+- 3 cups chicken broth, or water

 - 1 1/2 cup half-and-half

-- 1 cup polenta - coarse ground
+- 1 cup polenta or corn grits, not instant, coarse ground

-- Salt and freshly ground black pepper - to taste
+- Salt and freshly ground black pepper, to taste

 - 1 cup crumbled Gorgonzola cheese